Everything you need to know about using the Sports Aggregator sites in less than 5 minutes

 The main list on the front page, AKA Our List, is designed to provide a good sense of what's currently going on with the team just by scrolling down a single page.

-We really want the front page to be a good mix of local coverage (Toronto newspapers, Sportsnet/TSN, other beat-writers), columns, blog posts, rumours, reactions, and updates.
-In order to show you a good mix from a variety of sources (Sportsnet, Toronto Star, ESPN etc.), and types of sources (newspapers, blogs, national media, podcasts etc.), while providing a one-page snapshot, we limit/filter certain content on the home page only.
+We really want the front page to be a good mix of local coverage (newspapers, Sportsnet/TSN, other beat-writers), columns, blog posts, rumours, reactions, and updates.
+In order to show you a good mix from a variety of sources (Sportsnet, Yahoo, ESPN etc.), and types of sources (newspapers, blogs, national media, podcasts etc.), while providing a one-page snapshot, we limit/filter certain content on the home page only.

 For more information see our Help article The Home Page & Rule-based Curation.

 Clicking any item title (ie. the title of an article or clip) on any Sports Aggregator page takes you directly to the original article/blog post/clip etc. No pageview traps.
 No "Continue to this article" nonsense.

 Click categories, source names, or authors to see more from each.

 On the right-hand side of each item, you will see a with a number.
 This number represents the total number of verifiable clicks/views for an item directly from our site

 Items that are new and popular are noted with a .
 Trending items are simply popular items weighted by recency.

 Click Trending in the main menu or footer to see all the currently trending content.